Gimpeh/gimptopia/Space_Elevator_Controllers/pump/readme.md

 * ***CRITICAL- Radar Upgrate***

 ***A GPT is about to start being trained to actually control robots.***
 It evemtially will provide behaviors if enabled..
-This is a novelty side-project, to give the GPT the ability
+This is a novelty side-project, to give the GPT 'personality' and make it not just a boring voice controlled slave..
+If it is half as good as I want it to be by the time I need it, it deserves to have some character as well.

 Installing the following files onto the server and including a speech upgrade will enable a robot to have it's own voice, this is an auto updating system.
 Adding a radar upgrade in the robot Will enable a robot to respond to your presence. changing the computronics configuration file with the following will further increase the robots available capabilities, but not its allowances..